evgenyneu/covid19/README.md

 This is a Stan model for analysing time series of confirmed cases of Coronavirus (COVID-19).

 ### ⚠️⚠️⚠️WARNING ⚠️⚠️⚠️
 This is a simple model that was done for educational purposes only.
-It almost certainly **very inaccurate** and can not be used to predict the spread of the disease.
+It is almost certainly **very inaccurate** and can not be used to predict the spread of the disease.

 ## How the model works